JohannesSeikowsky/book_downloader/readme.md

 #### 1. Download code

---- git clone git@github.com:JohannesSeikowsky/book_downloader.git
+--- run "git clone git@github.com:JohannesSeikowsky/book_downloader.git"

 #### 2. Ensure dependencies

---- pip install internetarchive
+--- run "pip install internetarchive"

---- pip install gutenberg
+--- run "pip install gutenberg"

 #### 3. Use code

-- cd /book_downloader
+- run "cd /book_downloader"

 - open main.py in a text editor

-- scroll to bottom, adjust the example functions to download the book you want.
+- scroll to bottom, adjust the example function to download the book you want.

-- python main.py | run programme
+- run "python main.py" to execute

 ##### The book will be downloaded directly into the /book_downloader directory that you're in.